GilbertZennerDev/AutoRequirements/README.md

 🧰 Requirements

-Just Python.
-Nothing else.
+Python 3.x

+No external libraries

 ❤️ Why You’ll Love It

 Zero configuration.

-No parsing overhead.
+Clean, human-readable output.

-Perfect for small scripts or quick automation projects.
+Perfect for solo projects, hackathons, or quick automation scripts.

-Minimalistic — in true Pythonic spirit.
+Pythonic, minimalistic, and easy to drop into any repo.

 👨‍💻 Author

-Built with ☕, patience, and a love for automation by @GilbertZennerDev .
+Created with ☕ and a love for automation by GilbertZennerDev

 “Because even your imports deserve automation.”